MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ## To install the Azure Information Protection client for users

-- You can script and automate the installation of the Azure Information Protection client by using command line options.
-To see the install options, run `AzInfoProtection_v\<version_number>.exe /help`.
+You can script and automate the installation of the Azure Information Protection client by using command line options.
+To see the install options, run `AzInfoProtection.exe /help`.

+For example, to install the client silently: `AzInfoProtection.exe /passive | quiet`

 ## To uninstall the Azure Information Protection client